 You know how good potato chips taste up in the air?
 For a while now I’ve been searching for a healthier alternative that doesn’t lack in flavor.
-So I was super happy when I discovered “Hi I’m skinny sticks“.
-How cool is the name by the way?
-Their tasty sticks are grain-based, vegan, gluten-free and contain chia seeds.
+So I was super happy when I discovered “Hi I’m skinny sticks”. ´Their tasty sticks are grain-based, vegan, gluten-free and contain chia seeds.

 Take a deep breath through your nose while counting to four, then slowly release like you’re blowing out a candle.
 That will trigger your parasympathetic nervous system, which will calm your anxiety.

 Stay away from things that can make you feel the least bit bloated or nauseous.
 Take me for instance, I know I can’t drink cider or beer in the air without ending up looking like I’m six months pregnant.
-I don’t care about the look but sitting in the seat for hours pregnant with air is no joke!
-I know that all too well 😉
+I don’t care about the look but sitting in the seat for hours pregnant with air is no joke.

 So there you go!
 My ten best tips for coping with your fear of flying.
 If you have any other great tips I would love for you to leave them below in the comments!